Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 ### On pettersson.dev

-- [Donât Confuse Order with Bottlenecks](/governance/confusing-order-with-bottlenecks/) â how apparently orderly governance can create queues and dependencies
+- [Don't Confuse Order with Bottlenecks](/governance/confusing-order-with-bottlenecks/) -- how apparently orderly governance can create queues and dependencies
-- [Roles vs Titles: Why Architecture Depends on Responsibilities, Not Job Names](/governance/roles-vs-titles-architecture/) â why responsibilities matter more than formal titles
+- [Roles vs Titles: Why Architecture Depends on Responsibilities, Not Job Names](/governance/roles-vs-titles-architecture/) -- why responsibilities matter more than formal titles
-- [Architecture as a Capability: Why Architecture Is Not a Function](/enterprise%20architecture/architecture-as-a-capability/) â architecture as a distributed organizational capability
+- [Architecture as a Capability: Why Architecture Is Not a Function](/enterprise%20architecture/architecture-as-a-capability/) -- architecture as a distributed organizational capability

 ### External Perspectives

-- [Decision Rights Are the Real Architecture](https://medium.com/@sabarish_nair/decision-rights-are-the-real-architecture-b9dbc0f93840) â Sabarish Sasidharan Nair on decision rights as an often-hidden organizational structure
+- [Decision Rights Are the Real Architecture](https://medium.com/@sabarish_nair/decision-rights-are-the-real-architecture-b9dbc0f93840) -- Sabarish Sasidharan Nair on decision rights as an often-hidden organizational structure
-- [Decision Architecture: The Missing Layer Between Project Visibility and Control](https://www.linkedin.com/pulse/decision-architecture-missing-layer-between-project-control-guerard-qsxvf) â Bertrand Guerard on authority and escalation in project governance
+- [Decision Architecture: The Missing Layer Between Project Visibility and Control](https://www.linkedin.com/pulse/decision-architecture-missing-layer-between-project-control-guerard-qsxvf) -- Bertrand Guerard on authority and escalation in project governance
-- [Who Owns Enterprise Architecture?](https://www.eatransformation.com/p/who-owns-enterprise-architecture) â Eetu Niemi on ownership of architecture work, deliverables, and the architecture that actually emerges
+- [Who Owns Enterprise Architecture?](https://www.eatransformation.com/p/who-owns-enterprise-architecture) -- Eetu Niemi on ownership of architecture work, deliverables, and the architecture that actually emerges
-- [Architecture as a Decision System](https://www.linkedin.com/pulse/architecture-decision-system-phil-myint-acidc) â Phil Myint on connecting architectural decisions to living records
+- [Architecture as a Decision System](https://www.linkedin.com/pulse/architecture-decision-system-phil-myint-acidc) -- Phil Myint on connecting architectural decisions to living records

-[^jensen-meckling]: Michael C. Jensen and William H. Meckling, âSpecific and General Knowledge, and Organizational Structure,â in *Contract Economics*, 1992.
+[^jensen-meckling]: Michael C. Jensen and William H. Meckling, "Specific and General Knowledge, and Organizational Structure," in *Contract Economics*, 1992.

 [^nist-risk-owner]: NIST, *Prioritizing Cybersecurity Risk for Enterprise Risk Management*, NIST IR 8286B, 2022.

-[^nygard-adr]: Michael Nygard, âDocumenting Architecture Decisions,â 2011.
+[^nygard-adr]: Michael Nygard, "Documenting Architecture Decisions," 2011.

 [^edgy]: Intersection Group, *Enterprise Design with EDGY*.